 Motion Sensors

 Motion sensors take (1) 22/4.
-You want to place the motion sensor at a height of about 7’, and usually in the corner of the room.
+Place the motion sensor at a height of 7’, and usually in the corner of rooms.
 Make sure it’s an area that won’t be obstructed by media cabinets, or other large furniture.
-If you have cats or medium sized pets, you can’t aim the motion up the stairs.

 INTRODUCING OUR DESIGN SERVICE

-Professionally designed prewire plans for your dream smart home.
+Professionally designed prewire plans, system estimates, and consultation for your dream smart home.

 Glass Break Sensors